 Big tip!
 This is a small kitchen project that will produce 2 jelly-sized jars of cherries and a jelly-sized jar of syrup (maybe a little more if there is less taste testing).
 SO you may want to up your game by increasing the quantities.
 If you triple the recipe using 3 pounds of cherries, you will have enough for snacking, baking an awesome vintage fresh cherry cake with fresh cherry frosting, cocktails or cherry lemonade AND homemade cherry ice cream.
 So don’t disappoint yourself with too few of the final batch. haha!
 OR just start out slow like I did — before I went back and made more. haha!

-Check out our Homemade Vintage Maraschino Cake and Cherry Frosting using a terrific turn of the century recipe and using, you guessed it, our own homemade maraschino cherries!
+Check out our Homemade Vintage Maraschino Cake and Cherry Frosting using a terrific turn of the century recipe and using, you guessed it, our own homemade maraschino cherries (and a little homemade cherry syrup)!
 I feel like a proud mama when I serve this. :)

-…and we’re serving up some cherry drinkies (with a champagne or lemonade base)…
+…and we’re serving up some cherry drinkies (with a drizzle of cherry syrup in a glass of champagne or lemonade)…

 Thank you for joining us for this little kitchen cherry craft adventure!